acdha/html5-media-synchronized-subtitles/README.md

   * `<track>` does not load cross-origin and does not support the `crossorigin` attribute: https://connect.microsoft.com/IE/feedback/details/817222/ie-11-unable-to-load-captions-cross-domain-with-track
   * the subtitles must have the standard `text/vtt` MIME type
-  * The standard subtitle controls will set the track state to `disabled` when the user deselects it, and there is no way to detect when this happens without polling, preventing us from using the `cuechange` event
   * The content returned by `getCueAsHTML` will have newlines replaced with `<br>` tags